nrbrt/s7_sync_server/README.md

 It will recover from PLCs rebooting and network errors.
 The data that is shared by each plc is combined and that combined data is distributed to all PLCs.

 I provide a server heartbeat, so the PLC's know the data a fresh and I have my PLCs produce a heartbeat as well that is in their shared data.
 That way the PLCs can check if the other PLC is alive.
 I use a request-feedback model.
 So PLC A request a pump to be on and shares that request.
-PLC B reads that request and shares the current state of the pump.
+PLC B reads that request, excutes it and shares the resulting state of the pump.
 PLC A can see that the request was executed in the synced data from PLC B.

 At the moment it is a node.js application, but I am working on a Rust version as well.